 The British Library procedures for copying its collections have been developed both in accordance with relevant UK legislation and to help preserve its collection by reducing the risk of damage.
 Please therefore follow the copying instructions displayed in each Reading Room:

-- Current UK copyright legislation, statutory regulations governing the use of material deposited under the Legal Deposit Libraries (Non-Print Works) Regulations 2013, must be complied with.
+Current UK copyright legislation, statutory regulations governing the use of material deposited under the Legal Deposit Libraries (Non-Print Works) Regulations 2013, and the contractual terms and conditions governing electronic content must be complied with.
 Readers are liable for any copies they make which infringe copyright, intellectual property or other proprietary rights.

 - Copies of Library collections must only be made using Library copying facilities.